Discontinuation-driven weight regain and lean mass dynamics: Implications for sustained metabolic healthspan with GLP-1 RAs

 - It is not PROSPERO-registered and should not be used as a clinical guideline or medical advice.

-- Empty sidecar fields mean not extracted, not evidence of absence.
+- Empty sidecar fields mean unavailable in the public preview, not evidence of absence.

 Agent-Certified Evidence Map